gholt/swiftly/doc/source/index.rst

                             in conjunction with --sub-command so you are left only with the files that generated output.
       --decrypt=KEY         Will decrypt the downloaded object data with KEY.
-This currently only support AES 256 in CBC mode but other algorithms may be offered in the future.
+This currently only supports AES 256 in CBC mode but other algorithms may be offered in the future.